Jacob Batalon

 Jacob Andres Batalon (born October 9, 1996) is an American actor.
-Batalon achieved international recognition playing Ned Leeds in five Marvel Cinematic Universe (MCU) superhero films, beginning with a supporting role in Spider-Man: Homecoming (2017), cameos in Avengers: Infinity War (2018) and Avengers: Endgame (2019), and further supporting roles in Spider-Man: Far From Home (2019) and Spider-Man: No Way Home (2021), as well as appearing in the web series The Daily Bugle (2019–2021).
-He also played Keon in the Netflix film Let It Snow (2019), and the titular character in the Syfy television series Reginald the Vampire (2022–2024).
+Batalon achieved international recognition playing Ned Leeds in the Spider-Man film series (2017–present), part of the Marvel Cinematic Universe (MCU) superhero films.
+He also played the titular character in the Syfy television series Reginald the Vampire (2022–24) and Roscoe Dixon in the action comedy film Novocaine (2025).

 Early life

-Jacob Batalon was born on October 9, 1996, in Honolulu, Hawaii, to Filipino migrant parents, Billy Batalon and Vangie Andres from Pangasinan.
+Jacob Batalon was born on October 9, 1996, in Honolulu, Hawaii, to overseas Filipino parents, Nestor Batalon and Vangie Andres from Pangasinan.
 Batalon has seven half-siblings: a brother and a sister from his mother, and three brothers and two sisters from his father.
-His mother regularly accompanied him at auditions.
-In an episode of Reginald the Vampire, Batalon spoke Ilocano language to trace his real life heritage, even using 'Andres' as Reginald’s surname to honor his mother, Vangie.
+His mother regularly accompanied him to auditions.
+In an episode of Reginald the Vampire, Batalon spoke the Ilocano language to trace his real-life heritage, and used "Andres" as Reginald’s surname to honor his mother, Vangie.

-Upon graduating from the private Catholic school St. Anthony's School, he went to Damien Memorial School, then Batalon attended Kapiʻolani Community College to study music theory, but later dropped out.
-He then took a two-year program to study acting at the New York Conservatory for Dramatic Arts.
+Upon graduating from St. Anthony's School, a private Catholic school, Batalon went to Damien Memorial School.
+He studied music theory at Kapiʻolani Community College before dropping out.
+He then enrolled in a two-year acting program at the New York Conservatory for Dramatic Arts.

 Career

 Batalon made his acting debut in the 2016 film North Woods.

-As part of the Marvel Cinematic Universe, he first appeared as Peter Parker's best friend Ned Leeds in Spider-Man: Homecoming (2017).
-It was Batalon's first major role.
-He reprised the role in Avengers: Infinity War (2018), Avengers: Endgame, Spider-Man: Far From Home, (both 2019) and Spider-Man: No Way Home (2021).
-He is set to reprise the role in Spider-Man: Brand New Day (2026).
+His first major role was Ned Leeds, Peter Parker's best friend, in Spider-Man: Homecoming (2017).
+He has reprised the role in other MCU films: Avengers: Infinity War (2018), Avengers: Endgame and Spider-Man: Far From Home (both 2019), Spider-Man: No Way Home (2021), and Spider-Man: Brand New Day (2026).